-PHP fpm has a very good working pattern that is useful in terms of loading and collecting data from the databases and sites with heavy traffic and busy routine.
+PHP fpm has a very good working pattern that is useful in terms of loading and collecting data from databases and sites with heavy traffic and busy routines.

-Let’s walk through the working flow of PHP fpm which is quite useful to understand :
+Let’s walk through the working flow which is quite useful to understand :

 - PHP-fpm as its name suggests is a FastCGI process manager which basically makes use of a content management system in order to maintain the websites and to load the pages seamlessly to retrieve data conveniently.

-- PHP-fpm makes use of high-level programming language like php which requires a compilation of scripts before it is fetched by the webserver because in case it reaches to web server earlier then it won’t be understood by the processor or hardware for understanding.
+- This feature makes use of high-level programming language like php which requires a compilation of scripts before it is fetched by the webserver because in case it reaches to web server earlier then it won’t be understood by the processor or hardware for understanding.